mikeLofton/AIAssessment/readme.md

 This program is meant to showcase AI pathfinding and decision making.

 # How To Open Program
-* Download and extract the  zip file.
+* Download and extract the AIBuild zip file.
-* Within the extracted folder you'll find a file called .
+* Within the extracted folder you'll find a file called raygame.exe.
 * Double click the .exe to run the program
 # Demonstration Explanation
 * The turtle actor will pathfind towards the cherries.